Skip to main content

 kubectl apply -f app-guestbook.yaml

-Option B: Via the ArgoCD web UI
+Option B: Via the ArgoCD web interface

 You can also create the application directly from the graphical interface: